SophieAu/imperial-splendour-site/data/content/posts/2024-03-11-imperial-splendour-rise-of-the-republic-v1-3-united-provinces-developers-blog.md

 4. [Adriaan van Zeebergh](https://nl.wikipedia.org/wiki/Adriaan_van_Zeebergh)
 5. [Pieter Paulus](https://nl.wikipedia.org/wiki/Pieter_Paulus)

+Also, we added updated flags for the campaign and battles.
+Have a look at how the colonel's colours for the United Provinces were created:

 <center>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vCs8quP1AFk?si=_6iB37TuvPMhXp3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>

 </center>

-Also, we added updated flags for the campaign and battles.
-Have a look at how the colonel's colours for the United Provinces were created:

-inuzgnuzuznfzfunznfiufiuznnfiuz

 ### Our next developer's blog will feature the final part of the Neapolitan army.